puppetlabs/puppetdb/documentation/api/query/v4/index.markdown

 [pql]: ./pql.html
 [ast]: ./ast.html

-*Note:* This endpoint is experimental.
-It may be altered or removed in a future release.
+*Note:* This endpoint is experimental and is subject to rapid development and change.

 The root query endpoint can be used to retrieve any known entities from a single endpoint.